Equinnax711/Danny-s-Diner-Case-Study/README.md

 8. What is the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi — how many points do customer A and B have at the end of January?
+11. The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
+Recreate the following table output using the available data:
+12. Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+Recreate the following table output using the available data:

 ## Solutions
 For this case study, I used PostgreSQL to query data for the solutions.
 Aggregate, numerical, joins, temporary tables, and windows functions were some of the main functions used to complete the case study.